-Qatar Fuel Additives Company Limited Q.P.S.C. ("QAFAC"), a Qatari Private Shareholding Company incorporated in the State of Qatar, is a joint venture between IQ (50%), OPIC Middle East Corporation (20%), International Octane LLC (15%) and LCY Middle East Corporation (15%), a body corporate formed under the laws of the British Virgins Islands.
-QAFAC is engaged in the production and export of methyl-tertiary-butyl-ether (MTBE) and methanol.
+Qatar Fuel Additives Company Limited Q.P.S.C. ("QAFAC"), a Qatari Private Shareholding Company incorporated in the State of Qatar, is a joint venture between IQ (50%), OPIC Middle Company incorporated in the State of Qatar, is a joint venture between IQ (50%), OPIC Midc East Corporation (20%), International Octane LLC (15%) and LCY Middle East Corporation (15%), a body corporate formed under the laws of the British Virgins Islands.
+QAFAC is engagi in the production and export of methyl-teritary-butyl-other (MTBE) and methanol.